JNP-7/zygors-guides-3.3.5a-ui/README.md

   * `npm install` on the repo's folder
   * `npm run dev` to run in dev mode
   * `npm run build` to build the exe and setup wizard (/dist/releases/<release_version>)

+## Closing thoughts

+  * I probably won't develop this further since I'll be focused on playing.
+  * Some features that I would have liked to implement are:
+    * Cloning tasks.
+    * Drag & drop to move tasks/steps.
+    * Move multiple steps at a time inside a sections.
+  * The app needs better packaging.
+Electron is, simply put, overkill for this kind of app.